mattpiccolella/development-tutorials/intro-django.md

 ### 3.4 Templates
 As you can probably imagine, once we get into large applications, it would be incredibly unrealistic to type all of our HTML into a simple string and return it.
 For this, we use templates!

 A template, in its most basic form, is an HTML page.
 However, they are much more than that.
 We can use templates to display variables, loop through information, make decisions using if's and else's, and much more.
-While this tutorial does not cover all of the functionality of Django templates, much more can be read about them [here](templates).
+While this tutorial does not cover all of the functionality of Django templates, much more can be read about them [here][templates].

 Let's write an incredibly simple template for a page that will display a random number from 1 to 6, simulating a dice roll.
 Before we start, make sure you are in your base project directory (i.e. the one that contains `manage.py`).
 Create a new directory called `templates`, so your new file structure looks as follows: